biostar-dev/g-sdk/docs/_tutorials/overview/overview.md

 ## Master Gateway

-The master gateway will make it easier to handle thousands of devices across multiple sites.
-It will be supported in V1.1 or later.
+The master gateway makes it easier to handle thousands of devices across multiple sites.
+It is supported in V1.1 or later.

   ![Master Gateway]({{'/assets/images/master.PNG' | relative_url}})